 Your voluntary contributions to the Plan are made automatically through the payroll system, and remitted directly to your Contract Provider.
 You may elect to make your contributions before or after taxes are applied to your pay.

 The payroll system can deduct your contributions after income and Medicare taxes are applied to your salary during each biweekly payroll cycle.
 Paying taxes on these contributions now means that the funds will not be taxed when you draw them from the Plan.
 Please note that the Internal Revenue Service has rules governing the tax treatment of the investment gain and interest you earn on these contributions—generally, they are distributed tax-free if you have participated in the Plan for at least five years.

-Your voluntary contributions to the plan are made automatically through the payroll system.
-This allows the Commonwealth to deduct your savings before income taxes are applied to your salary during each biweekly payroll.
-Taxes are due when you take money out of the plan.
+The payroll system can deduct your contributions before income taxes are applied to your salary during each biweekly payroll cycle.
+Taxes are due when you take money out of the plan (contributions and investment gains/interest).
 Please note that your contributions are subject to current Medicare taxes.

 You may exchange another contract issued under Tax Code Section 403(b) into this plan as long as the exchange otherwise meets the Internal Revenue Service’s rules governing such transactions.

-Exchanges into the 403(b) plan may be made only to accounts issued by the Contract Providers.
-Amounts you deposit in this plan as an exchange will be treated as plan contributions for purposes of making distributions to you.
+Exchanges into the 403(b) Plan may be made only to accounts issued by the Contract Providers.
+Amounts you deposit in this plan as an exchange will be treated as Plan Contributions for purposes of making distributions to you.